Sensitivity analysis for contamination in egocentric-network randomized trials with interference: Introduction

 A common sampling design is \emph{egocentric network sampling} \citep{marsden2002egocentric,Perry2018}, where a set of egos (also known as indexes) are sampled from the population, and each ego recruits a subset of its neighbors in the population network as alters (non-indexes).
 The observed network is then assumed to be composed of disjoint ego-networks comprising each ego and its recruited alters.
 This design is attractive due to its logistical feasibility and accessibility.
 Such egocentric sampling can be combined with randomized experiments, where treatments are randomly assigned to the recruited egos, resulting in an \emph{egocentric-network randomized trial} (ENRT) \citep{Buchanan2018,Buchanan_2024,Chao2023,Fang2023}.
 ENRTs are increasingly used in various studies, such as HIV prevention \citep{Latkin2009, Latkin2013, Booth2016, Miller2018}, substance addiction \citep{Sherman2009}, and mental health \citep{Asmus2017, Desrosiers2020}.

 However, while most methods assume that the ego-networks are disjoint, alters may be connected to multiple egos in the population network, and egos may be connected to other egos, resulting in contamination between ego-networks.
-Thus, the egocentric sampling process may lead to missing edges in the observed network, resulting in misspecification of the network interference structure \citep{Weinstein2023}.
+Thus, the egocentric sampling process may lead to missing edges in the observed network, resulting in misspecification of the network interference structure \citep{Weinstein2026}.
 Previous analyses of ENRTs typically assumed that the ego-networks are \emph{non-overlapping} in the population network \citep{Buchanan2018,Buchanan_2024,Chao2023,Fang2023}.
 That is, alters are connected only to one ego, and egos are not connected to other egos.
 Such an assumption may not hold in practice and be difficult to verify with the observed data alone, absent additional validation studies or reference data.

 In this paper, we relax the non-overlapping networks assumption and allow for the possibility of overlapping ego-networks.
-Under a design-based inference paradigm, where the only source of randomness is the treatment assignment, we show that the Horvitz-Thompson estimators of the indirect and direct effects based on the observed ENRT data are biased whenever there is contamination between ego-networks.
-We develop a sensitivity analysis framework to assess the impact of possible contamination between ego-networks on the causal estimates, and we couple it with bias-corrected estimators of the indirect and direct effects in the presence of contamination between ego-networks.
-The bias-corrected estimators depend on sensitivity parameters that encode the expected number or the probability of missing alter--ego and ego--ego edges in the population network.
-These parameters can be specified using covariates and prior knowledge about suspected contamination.
-For the direct effect on egos, we require an additional sensitivity parameter that relates to the magnitude of the treatment and exposure interaction effect on the egos.
-We provide practical guidelines on how to specify these parameters in practice, under various scenarios.
-We show how our results can be implemented within a grid sensitivity analysis \citep{rosenbaum1983assessing,greenland1996basic} or a probabilistic bias analysis \citep{Greenland2005,Lash2014,Fox2021} to assess the robustness of the causal estimates to possible contamination.
-The proposed framework is illustrated through simulations and a real-world application.
+Under a design-based inference paradigm, where the only source of randomness is the treatment assignment, we show that the Horvitz-Thompson (HT) estimators of the indirect and direct effects based on the observed ENRT data are biased whenever there is contamination between ego-networks.
+We develop a sensitivity analysis framework to assess the impact of such contamination on the causal estimates, and we couple it with bias-corrected estimators of the indirect and direct effects.